jayrold/postgres-socketio-nextjs/README.md

 ## License

 MIT License - feel free to use this project for your own purposes.

+## Acknowledgments

+- Inspired by Supabase's realtime feature
+- Built with modern web technologies
+- Special thanks to the open-source community